rbbri/CV/README.md

 #### Makers Academy (Sep 2018 to Jan 2019)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
+A 16-week intensive bootcamp focusing on:

+- Object-oriented programming
+- Test driven development and Behaviour driven development
+- Agile methodologies
-- Agile/XP
+- XP values
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Pair programming

 #### University of Brighton (Sep 2012 to Jun 2013)

-- PGCE Secondary Mathematics
+- PGCE Mathematics (Secondary)
-- Grade
-- Other cool stuff

 #### University of Leeds (Sep 2007 to Jun 2011)

-- BSc Mathematics with Finance
+- Mathematics with Finance: BSc(Hons) 2:2

 #### Any other qualifications

 ## Experience

-**East London Arts & Music** (start_date to end_date)
+**East London Arts & Music** (09/2013 to 07/2017)
-*Your job title*
+Teacher of Mathematics
-**Brighton Hove & Sussex 6th Form College** (start_date to end_date)
+**Brighton Hove & Sussex 6th Form College** (09/2017 to 07/2018)
-*Your job title*
+Co-Head of Mathematics